tewhatuora/air-fhir-ig/input/pagecontent/complianceTestingBaseAPITests.md

 #### Test Data

+AIR uses test identifiers from the NHI UAT environment. **Do not update/change any of the immunisation data or NHI records in the table below.** These consumers and related data are reserved for these compliance tests.

+Vendors integrating with Write APIs (Create, Update, Upsert) will be provided NHI numbers for their testing.

-AIR uses test identifiers from the NHI UAT environment.
-To access a list of NHI test identifiers follow [this link](https://www.tewhatuora.govt.nz/our-health-system/digital-health/health-identity/information-for-it-vendors-and-developers/#national-health-index-nhi).
-For a set of current format identifiers and look for heading **NHI Test identifiers** and for new format NHI test identifiers see **NHI records Mod23**.
+To access a list of NHI test identifiers follow [this link](https://www.tewhatuora.govt.nz/our-health-system/digital-health/health-identity/information-for-it-vendors-and-developers/#national-health-index-nhi) and search for text **NHI Test Data**.
+To specifically test the new NHI number format, go to [Upcoming Changes to the NHI](https://www.healthnz.govt.nz/health-professionals/guidance-standards/topic/health-identity/national-health-index-nhi/upcoming-changes-to-the-nhi) and download the spreadsheet under the heading 'Change to the check digit algorithm'.

-Please do not update/change any of the immunisation data in the table below.
-These have been specifically set up for compliance.

 <table class="table table-bordered table-hover table-sm">
   <tbody>
     <tr>
-      <th>NHI</th>
+      <th>NHI Number (reserved)</th>
       <th>Description</th>
     </tr>
     <tr>